Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient Language Understanding: Introduction

-Inspired by recent advances in test-time scaling, where models explicitly generate reasoning traces without the need for carefully crafted reasoning prompts, and recent findings on the dynamics of language models across layers~\cite{shi2023language,wendler-etal-2024-llamas,tran-etal-2024-irish} (where distinct layers/neurons specialize in language understanding and others in reasoning, typically biased towards English), we explore the connections between reasoning and multilinguality, particularly how reasoning can be transferred across languages by keeping the explicit chain-of-thought in English, while boosting the low-resource language understanding and generation of the model while keeping inputs and final responses in the target language.
-Our method allows the LLM to interpret a problem in the target language, perform the reasoning steps in English, where it is most robust, and then subsequently generate accurate final responses in the target language.

-Our contributions: \begin{itemize} \item We propose a novel and effective method for adapting an LLM’s reasoning capabilities to low-resource languages at inference time.
-Our approach explicitly aligns the reasoning process across languages, addressing linguistic misalignment and boosting performances in reasoning problems in low-resource languages. \item Our results demonstrate successful transfer of test-time scaling to low-resource languages by leveraging the model’s internal reasoning representations across languages and models, upto 28.33\% performance improvement. \item Our analysis provides new insights into the multilinguality of LLMs by explicitly separating language understanding and reasoning processes. \item We introduce \emph{LC2024}, the first-ever benchmark dataset for evaluating mathematical reasoning in Irish.
-This LaTeX-formatted dataset is derived from the Irish Leaving Certificate 2024 mathematics exam. \end{itemize}
+Inspired by recent advances in reasoning scaling, where models explicitly generate CoT traces without the need for carefully crafted reasoning prompts, and recent findings on the dynamics of language models across layers~\cite{shi2023language,wendler-etal-2024-llamas,tran-etal-2024-irish} (where distinct layers/neurons specialize in language understanding and others in reasoning, typically biased towards English), we explore the connections between reasoning and multilinguality, particularly how reasoning can be transferred across languages by keeping the explicit CoT in English, while boosting the low-resource language understanding and generation of the model while keeping inputs and final responses in the target language.
+Our method allows the LLM to interpret a problem in the target language, perform CoT in English, where it is most robust, and then subsequently generate accurate final responses in the target language.
+Our contributions are summarized as follows: \begin{itemize} \item \emph{English-Pivoted CoT Training}, a novel and effective method for adapting LLM’s reasoning capabilities to extremely low-resource scenarios.
+Our approach explicitly aligns reasoning process across languages, addressing linguistic misalignment and boosting performances. \item Our results demonstrate successful transfer of reasoning capability to Irish, an extremely low-resource language, by leveraging model’s internal reasoning representations across languages, upto 28.33\% improvement. \item Our analysis and ablations, including generalization to medium and high-resource languages, mixed CoT language and two-stage training further highlight the benefit of separating language understanding and reasoning, demonstrating a practical pathway for multilingual reasoning without extensive retraining in each language. \item \emph{LC2024}, the first-ever dataset for evaluating mathematical reasoning in Irish, an endangered language. \end{itemize}

-Source code, model weights, and datasets will be made publicly available for future research and benchmarking purposes.